jeffThompson/PhysicalComputing/Week02_LEDs/Code/03-RGB_LED.md

 import neopixel
 ```

 Save to your board and... an error!
-That's because the `neopixel` library isn't included with Circuit Python.
+That's because the `neopixel` library isn't included with Circuit Python by default.
 Instead, we have to manually download and add it to our board.

 Go to the [Circuit Python libraries page](https://circuitpython.org/libraries) and find the "bundle" for version `7.x`:

 ![](../Images/Demos/CircuitPythonBundle.png)

-Don't download earlier versions, the Python source or "community" bundle, etc. Unzip the bundle, then look for:
+Don't download earlier versions, the Python source or "community" bundle, etc. Unzip it, then look for:

-    lib > neopixel.mpy
+    lib → neopixel.mpy

-Copy the file to the `lib` folder on your board.
+Copy the file to the `lib` folder on your board by dragging it over.
 That's it!
 Test it by trying the import statement again:

 ```python
 import neopixel